a2r3q6/Rankix/README.md

 An IMDB Bot that can fetch movie details and ratings of the available movies on your Computer.

+**Currently there's a problem with the database, but am trying to find a fix.

 ### Features

 1. Instant movie ratings.